accessibility-exchange/co-design/src/steps/2-sampling-and-registration.md

 ---
-title: 2.
-Sampling and registration
+title: Sampling and registration
+step: 2
+phase: Recruitment
 subtitle: Potential consultants get a walkthrough of the website, learn what this is all about, and are supported in registering
 ---